Are you wondering how to create a temporary login for WordPress that will automatically expire after a given time?

 First, you need to provide an email address for the user and then their first and last name.

 Lastly, you can also select the language for the new user.
-This is the language that will be used when the user accesses the WordPress dashboard.
+This language will be used when the user accesses the WordPress dashboard.

 The temporary account will automatically expire after the time period you selected.